 She sees most dilemmas as being, in some way, existential problems, and most anxiety and depression as simply part of the human condition, along with the preferred states of awe and joy.

-Visit her personal website for more information on her background and and writing projects.
-She continues to see a limited number of clients at Open Sky Psychology to assist with:
+Visit her personal website for more information on her background and writing projects.
+She continues to see a limited number of clients in relation to: